LHarveyDev/tree-of-knowledge/README.md

 ![responsiveness](/documentation/am_i_responsive.jpg/)

 This is my website created for my Milestone Project 2 submission as part of my Diploma in Web Development run by Code Institute.
 The website is an interactive quiz which tests the users knowledge of native British trees and their leaves.
-The Tree of Knowledge site is currently live, the link can be found [here](https://lharveydev.github.io/tree-of-knowledge/)
+The Tree of Knowledge site is currently live, the link can be found [here](https://lharveydev.github.io/tree-of-knowledge/).

+The intention of the Tree of Knowledge is as an educational tool with a broad appeal to both younger and older users.
+The layout is clean and text kept to a minimum.
+Users can complete the quiz in their own time and are shown whether their answer is correct or not as they go along giving them the opportunity to learn and improve on their score.
+The results page offers up an encouraging message alongside their score and points users towards learning resources for further study.

+There is ample opportunity to expand the website/app to include more quizzes, challenges and interactive puzzles related to wildlife and plants.
+I could see it being used in an educational setting and the content could be easily adapted to different age groups or levels of ability.

 ## User Experience (UX)